In a frantic world, a peaceful mind might seem like a friend you rarely have the chance to catch up with. But finding peace of mind is possible.

 - enhancing feelings of kindness and social connection

 A few ideas to try:

 - Visit a neighborhood park.

 - Challenge yourself with a hike across rugged terrain (safely, of course!)

 - Relax at a nearby beach or lake shore.

 - Get your hands dirty with a little gardening.

 Tip: No matter what you choose to do, consider leaving your phone at home (or powered down in your backpack if on a hike).
 A constant stream of notifications or the urge to refresh your social media feeds can quickly chip away at your newfound calm.

-Inner tranquility can help you weather the changing seas of life with more resilience and emotional fortitude.
+Working on finding peace of mind can help you weather the changing seas of life with more resilience and emotional fortitude.